 From those remaining seats, we must also accommodate:

-10 staff tickets (essential production staff working each performance)
+10 volunteer staff tickets (essential production staff working each performance)

-50 sponsor tickets (supporters whose financial contributions make this production and our nonprofit programming possible)
+20-50 possible sponsor tickets (supporters whose financial contributions make this production possible)

 We understand the common questions and suggestions, and we want to address them directly: